metal-crow/SongSyncDesktop/README.md

 Just copy over the entire filestructure directly, so we dont worry about metadata or duplicates.
 That should have been handled by the music player when making the filestucture.

 TODO
-add itunes library info to mp3 tags before sending[ ] choose what to convert song to[ ] handle sending music over direct usb link[ ] ability to pass info about what music to delete from phone to computer[ ] send over playlists[ ]
+add itunes library info to mp3 tags before sending[X] add itunes aulbum art to mp3[ ] choose what to convert song to[ ] handle sending music over direct usb link[ ] ability to pass info about what music to delete from phone to computer[ ] send over playlists[ ]
 Test what happens if song is dropped, fix it[ ]

-Not using, but i found and i recommend the JAVE (Java Audio Video Encoder) library for converting audio.
+USING:
+Apache common lang library